... simple way of living with a deep sense... A DIFFERENT EXPERIENCE...

 From Quito:

 Buses leave from the Quitumbe terminal around every hour for Tena.
-It takes about 5-6 hours to arrive.
+The ride takes about 4-5 hours.
 The road is well-paved.
+From Quito airport, you can go to the Pifo intersection and catch a direct bus to Tena without entering the city of Quito.

 From Guayaquil: